 Ralph Simon is acknowledged as one of the founders of the modern mobile entertainment industry.
-Over the last 15 years, he has been a prominent global mobile trailblazer and innovator, helping grow the mobile entertainment and content industry, and playing a central role in its impact and presence.
+Over the last 15 years, he has been a prominent global mobile trailblazer and innovator, helping grow the mobile entertainment and content industry while playing a central role in its impact and presence.
 Today, mobile is a key platform to reach over seven billion mobile subscribers worldwide.

-Prior to his leadership in the mobile entertainment industry, Simon co-founded the Zomba Group of music companies (and record label Jive Records) in London in the 1970s, building it into the music industry’s leading independent music company.
-In the early ’90s, he came to the US as Executive Vice President of Capitol Records and Blue Note Records in Hollywood, and built EMI’s burgeoning new media business into a successful and significant global enterprise.
+Simon began his career co-founding the Zomba Group of music companies (including record label Jive Records) in London in the 1970s, building it into the world’s leading independent music and music publishing company.
+In the early ’90s, he came to the US as executive vice president of Capitol Records and Blue Note Records in Hollywood, and built EMI’s burgeoning new media business into a successful and significant global enterprise.

-Simon correctly predicted in 1997 that mobile phones would become the indispensable voice/social networking-and-music companion for consumers and their increasingly mobile lifestyles.
-He created a start-up called Yourmobile and persuaded US and UK music publishers to embrace this new mobile medium by granting the very first ring tone rights.
+In 1997, Simon correctly predicted that mobile phones would become the indispensable voice/social networking-and-music companion for consumers and their increasingly mobile lifestyles.
+He created a start-up called Yourmobile and persuaded US and UK music publishers to embrace this new mobile medium by granting what would become the very first ring tone rights.
 Yourmobile became the first commercial ring tone company in the Americas, Europe, UK, Australia and Africa, and spurred a new and international mobile entertainment industry.
 By 2003, Vivendi Universal purchased Yourmobile, renaming it Moviso, where Simon remained as an advisor.
 Today, Simon is popularly known as the ‘Father of the Ring Tone.’

-The influential trade publication Mobile Entertainment magazine named him one of the world’s Top 50 Executives in Mobile Entertainment for 2005, 2006, 2008 and 2010, and in 2007, he received its special award for Outstanding Contribution to the Global Mobile Entertainment Industry.
+The influential trade publication Mobile Entertainment magazine named Simon as one of the world’s Top 50 Executives in Mobile Entertainment for 2005, 2006, 2008 and 2010, and in 2007, he received its special award for Outstanding Contribution to the Global Mobile Entertainment Industry.